gvwilson/sdxpy/src/http/index.md

-to signal the end of the headers, and if there is a body, the request must have a header called `Content-Length` that tells the server how many bytes to read.
+to signal the end of the headers, and if there is a body, the request must have a header called `Content-Length` that tells the server how many bytes are in the body.

 An HTTP response is formatted like an HTTP request.
-Its first line has the protocol, a [%g http_status_code "status code" %] like 200 for "OK" or 404 for "Not Found", and a status phrase (e.g., the word "OK").
+Its first line has the protocol followed by a [%g http_status_code "status code" %] and a status phrase, such as "200 OK" or "404 Not Found".
-There are then some headers,
+There are then some headers
-a blank line,
+(including `Content-Length` if the reply has a body), a blank line, and the body:
-and the body of the response:

 [% inc file="http_response.txt" %]

-Constructing HTTP requests is tedious, so most people use a library to do most of the work.
+Constructing HTTP requests is tedious, so most people use a library to do the repetitive work.
 The most popular one in Python is the [requests][requests] module, and works like this: